gamblinflanagan/CS490_Project2m2-jcf29/README.md

 * in sql.env write `DATABASE_URL='postgresql://`DBusername`:`DBpassword`@localhost/postgres'` and save the file
 * in weather_ api.env  write `export WEATHER_KEY=`'api_key' and save the file
 * in translate_ api.env write `export FUN_TRANSLATE_KEY=`'api_key' and save the file #only if you have an api key for funtranslations
-* you may need to run the command source the env files, EXAMPLE for sql.env write `source sql.env` in the terminal
+* you may need to run the command source for the env files, EXAMPLE for sql.env write `source sql.env` in the terminal